-Before I visited Italy chasing waterfall I couldn’t imagine that there are so many beautiful waterfalls in Italy.
+There are so many beautiful waterfalls in Italy, especially in the northern parts.
+While chasing waterfalls, I enjoy it most when the weather is good.
 The advantage of Italy is that the weather is generally very good.
 Sunshine contributes well to the experience you have with a waterfall.
 Yet, Italy has a lot of high waterfalls, several powerful waterfalls and actually quite a lot of beautiful waterfalls.
-In my personal top 10 most beautiful waterfalls I can imagine I place two or three of the most beautiful waterfalls in Italy in my list.
+In my personal top 10 most beautiful waterfalls I can imagine I placed two or three of the most beautiful waterfalls in Italy in my favorite list.

 The Italian word for waterfall is “cascata” where sometimes “cascate” is used when there are multiple drops.
 But it is not consistently applied.
 In the north of Italy, on the border with Austria, there are also areas where the German language is spoken.
 Falls often have two names here, a German name where the German word for waterfall is used, “wasserfall” and an Italian name “cascata”.